kevin91nl/SECNN/README.md

 More information is better.
 An optional field is the `title` field which should contain the title of the document when this information is available.

 This is the basic structure of the input files.
-There are required preprocessing steps which add extra information to the JSON files but it will not modify the existing fields.
+There are required preprocessing steps which add additional information to the JSON files but it will not modify the existing fields.

 ## Preprocessing

+### NLP pipeline

 One required preprocessing step is annotating the data with the annotations found by the Stanford CorenLP package.
-This is done by executing the `preprocessing.py` script.
+This is done by executing the `preprocess_nlp.py` script.
 As input, it needs the path to the folder in which the JSON files are stored.
 It will not modify the existing fields, but only add the annotations in the `nlp_data` field.
 Make sure that the Stanford CoreNLP server is running.
 If the server is running on a different URL than `http://localhost:9000`, make sure to adjust the `corenlp_url` argument of the script accordingly.